bluenviron/gomavlib/README.md

 [![Lint](https://github.com/aler9/gomavlib/workflows/lint/badge.svg)](https://github.com/aler9/gomavlib/actions)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/aler9/gomavlib)](https://pkg.go.dev/github.com/aler9/gomavlib)

 gomavlib is a library that implements the Mavlink protocol (2.0 and 1.0) in the Go programming language.
-It can power UGVs, UAVs, ground stations, monitoring systems or routers, connected in a Mavlink network.
+It can power UGVs, UAVs, ground stations, monitoring systems or routers, connected to other Mavlink-capable devices through a serial port, UDP, TCP or a custom transport.

 Mavlink is a lightweight and transport-independent protocol that is mostly used to communicate with unmanned ground vehicles (UGV) and unmanned aerial vehicles (UAV, drones, quadcopters, multirotors).
 It is supported by the most popular open-source flight controllers (Ardupilot and PX4).